+By Mark Ainsdale.
+Last Updated 9th August 2021.
 Have you suffered a paralysis injury work accident?
-We have a team of medical expert negligence and personal injury solicitors who can represent you in your paralysis injury compensation claim on a no win no fee basis.
+We have a team of medical expert negligence and personal injury solicitors who can represent you in your paralysis injury compensation claim on a No Win No Fee basis.

 There are approximately 1,000 people paralysed by a spinal cord injury in the UK and Ireland every year.
-Most of those affected by a paralysis injury work accident are adults and around 80% of those affected are male.
+Most of those affected by a paralysis injury work accident are adults, and around 80% of those affected are male.
 Currently, approximately 50,000 people are believed to be living with paralysis in the United Kingdom and Ireland.
-This statistic just displays those who have gone to a spinal cord injury medical centre and do not include people who were treated in a general hospital after suffering paralysis.
+This statistic displays those who have gone to a spinal cord injury medical centre and do not include people treated in a general hospital after paralysis.

 The average economic cost to the UK is estimated to be £1 billion per annum, depending on the severity of the paralysis.
-79% of people who have discharged from spinal cord injury medical centres are able to go home.
+79% of people who have been discharged from spinal cord injury medical centres can go home.
 20% of these patients leave the spinal cord injury centre clinically depressed as there is currently no cure for paralysis caused by a spinal cord injury.

 Work-related accidents are one of the leading causes of paralysis at work.
-There are different types of workplace accidents, across many professions and industries that can cause paralysis.
-These include vehicle accidents, slips, trips and falls, machinery accidents, burns caused by fires and explosions, being stuck or caught between heavy objects or machinery, and workplace violence, among others.
-Paralysis from falls, especially falls from a significant height, account for over 40% of paralysis injury work accidents.
+There are different types of workplace accidents across many professions and industries that can cause paralysis.
+These include vehicle accidents, slips, trips and falls, machinery accidents, burns caused by fires and explosions, stuck or caught between heavy objects or machinery, and workplace violence.
+Paralysis from falls, especially those from a significant height, accounts for over 40% of work accidents of paralysis injury.
 This includes falling down the stairs and falling from scaffolding on building sites.

 The government introduced the working of heights regulations 2005 to enforce strict procedures put in place by employers to attempt to reduce the risk of a paralysis injury work accident.
-It is important for the injured employee to seek compensation so they can receive their rightful benefits through the worker’s compensation system.
+The injured employee needs to seek compensation to receive their rightful benefits through the worker’s compensation system.
 The financial support you may well be entitled to might help with the costs that paralysis can demand in your everyday life.
 Legal Expert can help you with this.
-With our experienced professionals on your side, you will be able to claim what is rightfully yours.
+With our professionals on your side, you could claim the paralysis injury compensation that is rightfully yours.
 Give us a call today for your free consultation.

 Select a Section